minond/site/posts/1531094894-adt-type-meaning.md

 ```

 Now we can move on to `parse`, which we previously defined as `list of Token =>
 Expr`.
-This is an incomplete implementation since it doesn't parse arithmetic
+Below is an incomplete implementation since it doesn't parse arithmetic
 expressions yet, but it is complete in the sense that it handles every possible
 input.
 A list of tokens could only be made up of `Operator`'s and `Number`'s,
 both of which are checked for in the code below.